Mocha2007/mochalib/README.md

 VERY UNSTABLE PLS DONT ACTUALLY USE THIS YET

 # Matrix Library Documentation
+## Variables
+* lm - a dictionary of 5x5 matrices containing the alphabet

+## Functions
 * adj - finds the adjugate of the matrix
 * augmatrixsolve - solves the augmented matrix
 * companion - finds the companion matrix of the given polynomial coefficients